 In the end, the method is such that every citizen will chase the birds all day long to find the nest of the nearest sparrow.
 Altogether they will make a loud noise so that the birds will not go down anywhere.
 When you get tired of flying like this and fall down on the birds, you have to catch and kill them.

 The Great Sparrow Campaign begins!
 With the pull of patriotism (!), Everyone jumped into the program of killing sparrows in groups.

 A Shanghai newspaper described the day as follows: China Sparrow Extermination

 On the morning of the 13th of December, the battle of the sparrows was heard everywhere.
 Red flags were seen on the big six roads.
 Numerous crows and puppets are standing around.
-School-college students, government office workers, factory workers, peasants, the People’s Liberation Army are all running to win the war.
+School-college students, government office workers, factory workers, peasants, and the People’s Liberation Army are all running to win the war.
 In Ginseng District, 60,000 crows and millions of colorful flags have been erected overnight.
-Kaktaruya can be seen everywhere in Jietu Road, Juhu district, Yangpu Road, Yulin District.
+Kaktaruya can be seen everywhere in Jietu Road, Juhu district, Yangpu Road, and Yulin District.

-Basically, young people are caught in the act of catching sparrows, chasing them, killing them with poison.
+Basically, young people are caught in the act of catching sparrows, chasing them, and killing them with poison.
 And the old and the children have been given the responsibility of guard.
 The workers of the factories of the city also wanted to take part in this war.
-Earlier, they had assured that they would meet the production target of the day.
+Earlier, they had assured us that they would meet the production target of the day.
 In places where the number of people is relatively low, more than one and a half hundred free-fire zones were set up to conduct combat operations smoothly.
-The rifle team of Nanyang Girls Middle School has also been given special training on bird hunting.
+The rifle team of Nanyang Girls Middle School has also been given special training in bird hunting.